tom8941/spacewalk-debian-sync/README.md

 ```
 spacewalk-debian-sync.pl --url [url of the repo] --channel [name of the channel on spacewalk] --username [spacewalk user] --password [spacewalk password] --packagelist [filepath of package list] --proxy [proxy url]
 ```
---proxy and --packagelist are optional
+--proxy and --packagelist are optionals.

 The package list should have 1 package per line.